DhirajWishal/Flint/README.md

 *Note that `{SOURCE}` is the location where the repository is cloned to.*

 After cloning the repository and initializing all the submodules, we can proceed to build the repository.
-But make sure that you have all the [GLFW Dependencies](https://www.glfw.org/docs/latest/compile.html) configured if on Linux.

 ```bash
 cmake -S . -B build